The Energetics of Content Creation in an AI World

 • a recognizable voice

-When those elements are present, even a simple piece of content can carry some serious weight.
+When those elements are part of the equation, even a simple piece of content can carry some serious weight.

 Your Voice Is Not a Productivity Problem